Puerh Vs Black Tea

 Puerh & Black Tea Brewing

-2. Black Tea: Black tea can be brewed around 5 times, with high-quality Dianhong varieties, like Black Gold Wild Dianhong, offering more than 10 brews.
+Ripe Puerh Tea, with its large tea leaves from big trees, can typically be brewed more than 15 times.
+Black tea can be brewed around 5 times, though high-quality Dianhong varieties, like Black Gold Wild Dianhong, can offer more than 10 brews.

 Brewing Techniques